What is Fun on Four?

 In keeping with the tradition of the recreation space at the hospital being a fun and interesting place to linger, mini events and activities will ensure children do not miss out on special occasions just because they are in hospital.
 Activities planned around Easter, Mother’s Day, Father’s Day, Christmas, Book Week, NAIDOC week, and Halloween are examples of the type of things that are on the Fun on Four events calendar.

-In the first three months of operation, Fun on Four had over 16,800 people through the doors to come and have some fun!
+In the first five months of operation, Fun on Four had over 29,200 people through the doors to come and have some fun!
 This is a significant number of children and their families who are able to experience some happiness and escape from the wards.
 We believe this is just the start for Fun on Four and that there are many, many children and families who will come and experience the joy for themselves for many years to come!

 What happens in Fun on Four?

 We have a fantastic face painting kit set up throughout the week which allows Fun on Four staff to add some colour and sparkle to everyone’s faces!
 We regularly have special guests in the space who add a lot of excitement and energy to the area.
 We have been lucky enough to already host Brickman, Mister Maker, the West Coast Eagles football players and a number of fun children’s entertainers including magicians, clowns and balloon twisters!

 Fun on Four is used as a hub to host Perth Children’s Hospital Artist in Residence Program which involves artists coming to Fun on Four to run creative workshops.
 We have music programs running where children can learn to record their own music and stop animation movies where children create their own plasticine characters to then film.
 It’s so special that the children can then take home a copy of their music or their movie to show their family and friends!

 Our generous sponsors